1 Should We be Afraid of Wasps?

 6 The History of Farming and the British Landscape

 An illustrated talk on the development of the British countryside and agriculture from the Neolithic Wildwood to the familiar patchwork of fields, mountains and moorlands that typifies our beautiful landscape today.

 A young cuckoo manages to fly from Britain to central Africa in just four days, never having met its parents.
 How?
 This illustrated talk tries to explain the mysteries of bird migration with reference to some astonishing examples.

 8 Cascade – a Scheme for Integrating Farming, Wildlife and Education

 Ben describes his project for educating schoolchildren about their local wildlife and agriculture.

 Dr Ben Aldiss is an ecologist, entomologist, teacher, lecturer, journalist and broadcaster.
 He was recently made a Fellow of the Royal Society of Biology for his services to citizen science.
 He did his PhD on wasps and is the world expert on what makes them sting.

 Ben is an authority on British and European wildlife and was Nature Correspondent for The European.
-Recently he ran the week-long Norfolk Festival of Nature and was the guest on BBC Radio Norfolk’s version of Desert Island Discs.
-For the same radio station, he has just completed a 28-part A to Z of Norfolk Wildlife and is currently writing a monthly column for the EDP Norfolk magazine entitled An A to Z of Norfolk Nature.
+In the summer of 2016 he ran the week-long Norfolk Festival of Nature and was the guest on BBC Radio Norfolk’s version of Desert Island Discs.
+For the same radio station he broadcast a 28-part A to Z of Norfolk Wildlife and is currently writing a monthly column for the EDP Norfolk magazine entitled An A to Z of Norfolk Nature.
 He is a regular guest speaker onboard Cunard and P&O cruise ships.